openlogic/2023-State-of-Open-Source-survey-data/README.md

 ## Usage

-All data sets in this repository are available under the [Open Data Commons Attribution License](https://opendatacommons.org/licenses/by/).
+This 2023-State-of-Open-Source-survey-data.csv file is licensed under the Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/legalcode).
+Copyright © 2022, Perforce Software, Inc.

 This means that you are free to use, share, and adapt the data for any purpose, as long as you give appropriate credit to the original source.

 To download a data set, simply click on the link for the data set you want, and the file will be downloaded to your computer.